Bay Area day trips for families within 90 minutes of Oakland? There are so many! Here are five that offer a great time for adults and kids alike:

-Safari West I soooo want to go to this African-inspired wildlife adventure.
-With up-close-and-personal access to various safari animals, being 8 months pregnant as I will be in August may be the wrong time to try it.
+Safari West I enjoyed this African-inspired wildlife adventure with my children aged 4 and up.
+With up-close-and-personal access to various safari animals while riding in a rugged open-air jeep, it is way fun.
 Safari West also offers (very expensive) luxury tent accommodations.
-Best for ages 3 and up. $$$
+Best for ages 4 and up. $$$

 Jelly Belly Factory Factory tours at the Fairfield plant are 40 minutes long and leave every 10-15 minutes.
 During peak visiting times, expect to wait up to an hour.
 Tours are FREE — yippee!
 But, you’ll certainly spend your money in the gift shop; a bargain can be found on the not-so-perfect beans called “belly flops”.
 Kids and adults will like watching robot arms move boxes of jelly beans onto conveyor belts.
 Whitney and I went here in the late nineties (pre-kid) and had a blast.
 (FREE)

 Año Nuevo State Park Just like Po Bronson said, this place is awesome.
 Año Nuevo State Park is one of the best places around for hiking and spotting wildlife.
 Elephant seals are perhaps the most famous residents, but many animals can be found.
 Guided tours are offered from Dec 15 to Mar 31, when the elephant seals are onshore to mate and care for their pups.
 Other times of year, visitors can take the rugged three mile hike on your own.
-Sounds amazing, but I think I’ll wait until after this baby to tackle a rough three mile hike.
+Sounds amazing.

 Which of these trips have you taken?
 Do you have any other favorites?
 C’mon, I know you do!